kontent-ai/integration-cloudinary/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Kentico/kontent-custom-element-cloudinary)

 ## Cloudinary setup
 The integration uses [the official Media Library Widget by Cloudinary](https://cloudinary.com/documentation/media_library_widget).
-In order to access your asset library you'll need a Cloud Name and an API Key for the widget.
+In order to access your asset library you'll need a Cloud Name and an API Key.

 ### Getting the Cloudinary Cloud Name
 The Cloud Name can be found inside of the **Settings** section in your Cloudinary application.
 Under the **Account** subsection you'll find the **Cloudinary cloud name** at the bottom of the page.